oldzhu/4dotnet/README.md

 - The linux system (5.12) - build by the buildroot gcc toolchain
 - The gdb (10.x) - build by the buildroot gcc toolchain
-- The lldb (main branch) - build by the buildroot gcc toolchain
+- The lldb (12.0.x) - build by the buildroot gcc toolchain
 - The SOS lldb plugin (main branch) - build by the clang/llvm(for native part) + MS compilers(for managed part)
-- A selfcontained .NET core applciation with the .NET core runtime (main branch) - build by the host clang/llvm(for native part) and MS compilers(for managed part))
+- A selfcontained .NET core applciation with the .NET core runtime (.net core 6.0 RC) - build by the host clang/llvm(for native part) and MS compilers(for managed part))

 Also have the following tools built for the host x86-64: